 We will try to work with you to find a match, but if you just fail to connect with any of the dogs you meet, you can come for another visit.
 Application approval is good for a year.
 So, we ask that you watch the website until you see dogs that interest you, and schedule another appointment.
 We do ask that you come with the intent of adoption (i.e., not just browsing), and that you not have unreasonable expectations of the “perfect” dog.
 We have limited access to our adoption facility, and want to make sure that most of our appointments lead to adoptions.
 At the same time, we don’t want you to feel pressured into taking a dog that you don’t think is a good fit for you.

-CLR’s adoption fee includes: a complete vet exam, Heart-worm test, fecal, spay/neutering, microchipping, having the dog current on all shots including lepto, and addressing most medical issues discovered in the exam.
+CLR’s adoption fee includes: a complete vet exam, heart-worm test, fecal, spay/neutering, microchipping, vaccines (DHPP, rabies, and bordetella), and addressing most medical issues discovered in the exam.
 If the dog is on any current medication, that will also go home with you along with any special instructions.
 We will register the micro-chip information for you.
 Many of the dogs only require basic vetting, while others require more extensive medical care.
 We promise to disclose any medical issues that we have discovered.

 When we review the paperwork with you, we always request that you keep in touch with us at 1 day, 1 week, and 1 month.
 We now consider you as part of our CLR family, and we continue to be there for you.
 Write us at firstname.lastname@example.org with any questions and we will do our very best to assist you.

 This prevents us from receiving spam by ensuring a real person is completing the form.